 But before you jump to recipe below take a peek at one more idea you’ll want to consider after you enjoy these.
 Using Pillsbury refrigerated biscuits you have got to try our biscuit donuts next!
 Different, easier, but made in your air fryer or deep fried they are a close second in my opinion. 😉

 Our cinnamon roll muffins are fast with no yeast too but with the same great flavors.

 Want to see a few of my favorite things that I am totally obsessed with??
 Take a peek and see how many you might already have…twinsies!

 - Set oven to 350 degrees F. Mix together milk and lemon juice to create buttermilk.
-Set aside.
+Stir and set aside for 10 minutes to thicken..
 In a medium size bowl, whisk together egg and sugar.